emlid/emlid-docs/docs/reach/common/reachview/base-mode.md

 Use a micro-USB OTG cable to connect USB accessories.
 In this mode only USB devices that emulate a serial port could be used.
 Example of popular chips that are supported: FT232, CP2102.
 There are numerous devices built on these chips that will provide you a TTL UART or RS232 port.

 ### NTRIP
-NTRIP is industry standard way of transferring GNSS corrections over Internet, with ReachView you can use any public service or your own private caster.
+NTRIP is industry standard way of transferring GNSS corrections over Internet, with Reach Panel you can use any public service or your own private caster.
 NTRIP does not support point-to-point communication e.g. you can not use it to transfer corrections from one Reach to another directly.
 In NTRIP terminology there are servers, clients and caster.
 Server sends correction to a caster and clients can receive them by connecting to that caster.

 In order to send correction to NTRIP caster you need to know: